The Church ...Then And Now

 Christians are Commanded To Separate Themselves From Those Who Teach, and Practice, False Doctrine

-In the spirit of our overly tolerant, anything goes society, we tend to look on confrontation as something to be avoided at all cost., but the Bible's instructions on how to deal with those who teach and practice false doctrine in the church are very explicit.
+In the spirit of our overly tolerant, anything goes society, we tend to look on confrontation as something to be avoided at all cost, but the Bible's instructions on how to deal with those who teach and practice false doctrine in the church are very explicit.
 It is a two step process.
 The heresy has to be actively confronted and, if not repented of, has to be shunned.
-The bounden duty of a true believer towards men who profess to be Christians, and yet deny the Word of the Lord, is to come out from among them.
+The duty of every true believer towards those who profess to be Christians but deny the Word of the Lord, is to come out from among them.
 Leaving, or separating oneself from apostasy and heresy is not optional, but commanded.
-It is an integral part of the holiness without which none of us will see God.

 The Occult Take Over of The Once Christian Church..